Iowa CDL Test Info - ALL Classes of IA CDL

-If you are NOT a resident of Iowa ... click HERE for a link to YOUR STATE.
+If you are not a resident of Iowa please

 that everyone must pass, regardless of their particular Class of License,

 ie: Class A, Class B, or Class C. There are also (7) seven additional IA CDL

 Tests covering endorsements including Combination Vehicles, Doubles

 and Triples, Air Brakes, Passenger Vehicles, School Bus, Hazardous Materials

 and Tank Vehicles.
 You only have to pass the IA CDL Tests that apply to your

 vehicle/load requirements.
 You will also be given a three-part Driving